hakeem-amsagguine/linux/Documentation/sound/cards/maya44.rst

     if switch is on, input jack 1/2 is microphone input (mono), otherwise line input (stereo).

 Bypass
     analogue bypass from ADC input to output for channel 1+2.
-Same as "Monitor" in the windows driver.
+Same as "Monitor" in the linux driver.
 Bypass 1
     same for channel 3+4.